mataluni-bravetto/guardian-convergence-products/COMMUNICATION_STRATEGY.md

 **"I can do this myself"**
 - ✅ **Validate** — "You can.
 The free toolkit is MIT Licensed and open source."
-- ✅ **Differentiate** — "The paid version adds training, systems, and support for faster results."
+- ✅ **Differentiate** — "The paid version adds complete pattern documentation and support for faster results."
 - ✅ **Proof** — "Time to results: Immediate (vs. months on your own)."

 **"What if it doesn't work?"**